Browse Lexus RX 350 inventory in your area.

-With the RX, Lexus found an upper hand against the German luxury car brands.
-Its sedans and coupes lagged those from Mercedes, BMW, and Audi--but the Lexus RX beat all those brands to market with a richly fitted tall wagon with all-weather, all-purpose appeal.
-To this day, the Lexus RX--in RX 350 and RX 450h hybrid editions--remains a comfortable, understated piece, with a loyal following of repeat owners and buyers not swayed by the recently arrived Audi Q5, BMW X3, and Mercedes M-Class.
+Lexus found an upper hand against the German luxury brands when it developed the RX.
+While Lexus lagged behind BMW, Audi and Mercedes-Benz with its sedans and coupes, the RX beat all those brands to market with a richly fitted tall wagon with all-weather, all-purpose appeal.
+To this day, the Lexus RX--in RX 350 and RX 450h hybrid editions--remains a comfortable, understated piece, with a loyal following of repeat owners and buyers not swayed by the recently arrived BMW X3, Mercedes-Benz M-Class and Audi Q5.

 The RX is more practical, often less expensive, and has standout tech and entertainment features in a package that won't be seen as fiscally or environmentally irresponsible.
 It also has a long-established reputation for reliability and dealer service that can't be erased.
 They're upscale, but not ostentatious.

 For the first time since the current third-generation RX models bowed, for 2010, they've received a light refresh.
 The 2013 Lexus RX models get a version of the new 'spindle grille' that's already made its debut in the GS sport sedans, which makes it just a little menacing in our opinion, while all the snub-nosed, blunt-shouldered purposefulness--crossed with soft elegance--of the current generation's design remains.
 LED running lamps, new rear taillights, and a few new colors are the extent of the exterior changes, while inside there's a new steering wheel, contrast stitching for the leather, and a redesigned center console.

 New for 2013 on front-wheel-drive models is a Sport Appearance Package that includes a unique front bumper, halogen headlamps and superchrome-finished 19-inch wheels.